nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud.rst

 Using Cloud API with nRF Cloud library
 **************************************
 You can use this library in conjunction with :ref:`cloud_api_readme`.
-The following sections describe the various stages in the process of connection to the nRF Connect for Cloud.
+The following sections describe the various stages in the process of connection to the nRF Cloud.

 Initialization
 ==============